baseplate-admin/libravatar-py/README.rst

 Why shouldn't you use "libravatar-py" ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *   I donno ?
-If you do please do a pull request fixing this.
+If you do please submit a Pull Request